-So you don’t need anything fancy.
-You definitely don’t need something just because it’s a shiny app that has gotten great reviews.
+You don’t need anything fancy.
+And you definitely don’t need something just because it’s a shiny app that has gotten great reviews.

 If you’re still searching for what this may be for you, definitely consider giving Todoist a try.
-Sign up is free, as is the “premium” feature set for the first two months.
+Sign up is free, as is the “Pro” feature set for the first two months.

 David Allen, Getting Things Done: The Art of Stress-Free Productivity, rev. ed.
 (New York: Penguin, 2015). ↩

 Stephen R. Covey, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change, 25th anniversary ed.
 (New York: Simon & Schuster, 2013), 170. ↩